Welcome to School of the Ozarks

 Delivery of Items by Outside Vendors and Parents

-Parents are not to disrupt the school day by ordering and arranging for the delivery of items from outside vendors, such as food, flowers, balloons and the like.
+Parents, students, friends and family members should not disrupt the school day by ordering and arranging for the delivery of items from outside vendors, such as food, flowers, balloons and the like.
 Parents are asked to have such orders delivered to the student’s home; otherwise, items delivered to the School will be kept at the office until the end of the school day.

 If a parent needs to bring something that a student might have forgotten at home, they are asked to bring it to the office, and we will let the student know to pick it up in between classes.
 We will not disrupt class time to deliver forgotten items.